ristopherCh/ristopherCh/README.md

 ***
 ### [Itemized](https://github.com/ristopherCh/itemized)
 Itemized is a platform for aiding users in organizing and documenting their personal projects and all items associated with them.
-It was created as my front end capstone project for Nashville Software School's Web Developer bootcamp in February 2023, using React, JavaScript, and HTML/CSS.
+It was created as my front end capstone project for Nashville Software School's Web Developer bootcamp in February 2023.
+*React, JavaScript, and HTML/CSS*

 [Here's a showcase of the app](https://youtu.be/DuclT6BHbV4)